Year 9 pre-IGCSE

 Year 9 pre-IGCSE fits when the concern is specific

-• Students moving from lower secondary into IGCSE Maths.
+• Students moving from lower secondary into IGCSE, who need the foundations checked now rather than later.

-• Students who need stronger algebra before Year 10 topics become heavier.
+• Students whose algebra is shaky before Year 10 topics start to pile up.

-• Families who want to check readiness before the exam syllabus becomes urgent.
+• Families who want a clear picture of readiness before the exam syllabus becomes the only focus.

 What parents are usually seeing